How Much Does a Deep Plane Facelift Cost in France?

 About Deep Plane Facelift in France

-France is an established destination for deep plane facelift surgery.
-The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 17 surgeons in France with credentials, before/after photos, and patient reviews.
+France is a leading destination for deep plane facelift surgery, with costs ranging from $17,000 to $25,000 (average $20,000).
+The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 25 surgeons in France with credentials, before/after photos, and patient reviews.